fugu-chop/launch_school/rb129_assessment/practice_resources/written_assessment_practice_3.md

 #### *What is OOP and why is it important?
 OOP is a programming paradigm that was developed in response to programs of increasing complexity.
-It allowed programmers to break up their code in objects and classes to encapsulate functionality, thus defining the boundaries of different components of programs and how they interacted with each other.
-This allowed the breaking apart of a large blob of dependencies into a number of smaller, well defined interactions between different part of the code.

-OOP also espouses flexible reuse of code through inheritance and polymorphism, reducing the need for duplication.
-These concepts meant that complex programs could still be maintained and understood by programmers.
+Large, complex programs can be difficult to maintain due to dependencies throughout the program.
+OOP lets programmers write programs in which there are classes that handle particular roles in the program (encapsulating behaviours within classes), which allow programmers to define clear boundaries between different parts of the programs and how these parts interact, thus reducing dependencies and facilitating maintenance.

+Coding in a non-OO way often means writing code that is useful solely within a single context.
+Defining basic classes and leveraging concepts like polymorphism to introduce more detailed behaviors provides a greater level of reusability through inheritance and mixing in modules, as well as flexibility though concepts like method overriding, duck-typing.

+Complex coding problems are often difficult to break down and solve in a clear and systematic way.
+Using OOP to model classes appropriate to the problem, using real-world nouns to represent objects and using verbs to define the interactions between objects, lets programmers think at a higher level of abstraction that helps them break down and solve problems.

 #### *What is encapsulation?
 How does encapsulation relate to the public interface of a class?
 Encapsulation is the hiding of functionality within our program from other parts of the code base.
 It is a form of data protection, such that data cannot be changed within our classes or objects without obvious intent.